 The SST retains all of the great handling characteristics of the Airborne wing range.
-The performance benefit of the strutted version with the added advantage of a sleek looking wing with low hanger ability makes the XT912 / SST aircraft the choice for the discerning cross country pilot.
+The performance benefit of the strutted version; with the added advantage of a sleek looking wing with low hanger ability makes the XT912 SST aircraft a good choice for the discerning cross-country pilot.